pp81381/nice_tt6/README.md

 Enum Value|Description
 --|--
-CIWApectRatioMode.FIXED_TOP|The top of the current visible area is fixed<br>Typically the mask stays where it is and the mask moves up and down<br>If the mask is fully up then it will move to the top of the current image area
+CIWApectRatioMode.FIXED_TOP|The top of the current visible area is fixed<br>Typically the mask stays where it is and the screen moves up and down<br>If the mask is fully up then it will move to the top of the current image area
 CIWApectRatioMode.FIXED_MIDDLE|The middle line of the current visible area is fixed<br>Both the screen and mask will move CIWApectRatioMode.FIXED_BOTTOM|The middle line of the current visible area is fixed<br>Typically the screen stays where it is and the mask moves up and down